medialab/xan/docs/cmd/join.md

 names, using regex patterns, in some text column of a CSV file, all while keeping any match-related column from the pattern file.

-This said, if you only need to filter rows of the second file and don't actually need to join columns from the patterns file, you should probably use `xan search --patterns` instead.
+This said, if you only need to filter rows of the first file and don't actually need the columns from the patterns file (i.e. performing a fuzzy --semi or --anti join), you should probably use `xan search --patterns` instead.

 # Memory considerations